sylvainbx/rust-book-fr/FRENCH/src/ch03-03-how-functions-work.md

 pour `nom_unite`, la sortie de ce programme contient ces valeurs.

 <!--
-### Function Bodies Contain Statements and Expressions
+### Statements and Expressions
 -->

-### Corps de fonction avec des instructions et des expressions
+### Instructions et expressions

 <!--
 Function bodies are made up of a series of statements optionally ending in an expression.
-So far, we’ve only covered functions without an ending expression, but you have seen an expression as part of a statement.
+So far, the functions we've covered haven't included an ending expression, but you have seen an expression as part of a statement.
 Because Rust is an expression-based language, this is an important distinction to understand.
 Other languages don’t have the same distinctions, so let’s look at what statements and expressions are and how their differences affect the bodies of functions.
 -->

 Les corps de fonctions sont constitués d'une série d'instructions qui se termine éventuellement par une expression.
-Jusqu'à présent, nous avons vu des fonctions sans expression à la fin, mais vous avez déjà vu une expression faire partie d'une instruction.
+Jusqu'à présent, les fonctions que nous avons vu n'avaient pas d'expression à la fin, mais vous avez déjà vu une expression faire partie d'une instruction.
 Comme Rust est un langage basé sur des expressions, il est important de faire la distinction.
 D'autres langages ne font pas de telles distinctions, donc penchons-nous sur ce que sont les instructions et les expressions et comment leurs différences influent sur le corps des fonctions.

 <!--
-We’ve actually already used statements and expressions. *Statements* are instructions that perform some action and do not return a value. *Expressions* evaluate to a resulting value.
+*Statements* are instructions that perform some action and do not return a value. *Expressions* evaluate to a resulting value.
 Let’s look at some examples.
 -->

-Nous avons déjà utilisé des instructions et des expressions.
 Les *instructions* effectuent des actions et ne retournent aucune valeur.
 Les *expressions* sont évaluées pour retourner une valeur comme résultat.
 Voyons quelques exemples.

 <!--
+We’ve actually already used statements and expressions.
 Creating a variable and assigning a value to it with the `let` keyword is a statement.
 In Listing 3-1, `let y = 6;` is a statement.
 -->

-Créer une variable en lui assignant une valeur avec le mot-clé `let` constitue une instruction.
+Nous avons déjà utilisé des instructions et des expressions.
+La création d'une variable en lui assignant une valeur avec le mot-clé `let` est une instruction.
 Dans l'encart 3-1, `let y = 6;` est une instruction.

 <!--
 <span class="filename">Filename: src/main.rs</span>